toastdroid/toastdroid.github.io/_posts/2014-03-14-cwac_camera/cwac-camera.md

 ---
-layout: post
-title: CWAC-Camera - An Easier Way to Take Photos in Android
+title: "CWAC-Camera - An Easier Way to Take Photos in Android"
 author: Curtis Martin
 categories: [development, libraries, tools]
 tags: [camera, opensource]
 ---

 One of Android's greatest strengths is its ability to run on a plethora of different types of devices and hardware configurations.
 For developers, however, this presents an interesting problem: how do you go about supporting all these different hardware variations?
-While Google has done a fine job of abstracting the finer details of hardware interaction away from the developer in most cases, the Android camera API still poses a substantial number of hurdles to this day.
+While Google has done a fine job of abstracting the finer details of hardware interaction away from the developer in most cases, the Android camera API still poses a substantial number of hurdles to this day.<!--more-->

 In order to use a device's camera, an application must perform roughly the following steps: